19 Home Remedies To Get Rid Of Body Odor And Tips To Follow

 Can lack of adequate water intake cause body odor?

 Yes, as water aids in the release of toxins through sweat.
-Additionally, if your body is dehydrated, you won’t be able to expel these toxins (bacteria), which can build up and cause unpleasant body odor, particularly in the groin, feet, and armpits.
+Additionally, if your body is dehydrated, you won’t be able to expel these toxins (bacteria), leading to their build up and an unpleasant body odor, particularly in the groin and armpits.
+This is also why people may have smelly feet.

 Does caffeine cause body odor?